 On April 9, 1942, James became a Prisoner Of War when the Filipino and American forces on Bataan surrendered to the Japanese.
 Bill and the other tankers stripped their uniforms of anything that identified them as tankers.
 They had heard that the Japanese were looking for them for what they had done in the pockets.
 After getting rid of everything that identified them as tankers, the members of the company remained in their bivouac for two days until a Japanese officer and soldiers appeared and ordered them out to the road that ran by their encampment.

 Once on the road, they were ordered to kneel along each side of the road with their possessions in front of them so the Japanese soldiers passing them could take what they wanted.
-The POWs remained kneeling for hours.
+The POWs remained kneeling for hours on the side of the road.

 The company members boarded their trucks and drove to a point outside of Mariveles and were ordered out of the trucks.
 From there, they walked to Mariveles Field and sat and waited.
 As they sat and watched, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.